MLSDev/development-standards/common/design-requirements.md

 ## iOS

-In case the application supports both landscape and portrait orientations, images need to be provided in all orientations.
-Design for landscape mode on iPhone can differ drastically from portrait, so it should be provided separately.
+In case the application supports both landscape and portrait orientations, images that fill entire or almost entire screen need to be provided in all orientations.

 UI controls (buttons, text fields, charts, ext.) need to be provided _without_ text drawn.
 At the same time font type and size need to be indicated in a project _Design Guidelines_ so that developer could be able to implement that font into UI.